 Demographics of Bindoy

-According to the recent census of 2015, Bindoy has a population of about 40.000 people covering 6679 households with annual population growth rate of 2.8%.
+According to the recent census of 2015, Bindoy has a population of about 40.000 people covering 6679 households with an annual population growth rate of 2.8%.
 This area has a population density of 227 persons per km².
-Most of the people speak cebueno language with local understanding English which is used an official language.
-Christianity is the predominant ant religion with denominations such the roman Catholics, evangelical Protestant, the Seventh-day Adventists, Jehovah’s Witnesses and the Aglipayan Church being the major denominations.
+Most of the people speak Cebuano language with local understanding English which is used an official language.
+Christianity is the predominant ant religion with denominations such the Roman Catholics, evangelical Protestant, the Seventh-day Adventists, Jehovah’s Witnesses, and the Aglipayan Church being the major denominations.
 Adherents of Islam constitute a minority of the population.

 Getting to Bindoy